githubixx/ansible-role-cilium-kubernetes/README.md

 To check if everything was deployed use the usual `kubectl` commands like `kubectl -n <cilium_namespace> get pods -o wide`.

 As [Cilium](https://docs.cilium.io) issues updates/upgrades every few weeks/months the role also can do upgrades.
-The role basically executes what is described in [Cilium upgrade guide](https://docs.cilium.io/en/v1.12/operations/upgrade/).
+The role basically executes what is described in [Cilium upgrade guide](https://docs.cilium.io/en/v1.14/operations/upgrade/).
 That means the Cilium pre-flight check will be installed and some checks are executed before the update actually takes place.
 Have a look at `tasks/upgrade.yml` to see what's happening before, during and after the update.
-Of course you should consult [Cilium upgrade guide](https://docs.cilium.io/en/v1.12/operations/upgrade/) in general to check for major changes and stuff like that before upgrading.
+Of course you should consult [Cilium upgrade guide](https://docs.cilium.io/en/v1.14/operations/upgrade/) in general to check for major changes and stuff like that before upgrading.
+Also make sure to check the [Upgrade Notes](https://docs.cilium.io/en/stable/operations/upgrade/#current-release-required-changes)!

-If a upgrade wasn't successful a [Roll back](https://docs.cilium.io/en/v1.12/operations/upgrade/#step-3-rolling-back) to a previous version can be basically initiated by just changing `cilium_chart_version` variable.
-But you should definitely read the Cilium [roll back guide](https://docs.cilium.io/en/v1.12/operations/upgrade/#step-3-rolling-back).
+If a upgrade wasn't successful a [Roll back](https://docs.cilium.io/en/v1.14/operations/upgrade/#step-3-rolling-back) to a previous version can be basically initiated by just changing `cilium_chart_version` variable.
+But you should definitely read the Cilium [roll back guide](https://docs.cilium.io/en/v1.14/operations/upgrade/#step-3-rolling-back).
 Switching between minor releases is normally not an issue but switching from one major release to a previous one might be not so easy.

 Also check `templates/cilium_values_default_pre_flight_check.yml.j2`.
 If you need to adjust values for the `pre-flight` check you can either change that file or create a file `templates/cilium_values_user_pre_flight_check.yml.j2` with your own values.

-Before doing the upgrade you basically only need to change `cilium_chart_version` variable e.g. from `1.10.10` to `1.11.4` to upgrade from `1.10.10` to `1.11.4`.
+Before doing the upgrade you basically only need to change `cilium_chart_version` variable e.g. from `1.13.4` to `1.14.1` to upgrade from `1.13.4` to `1.14.1`.
 So to do the update run

 ```bash
 ansible-playbook --tags=role-cilium-kubernetes --extra-vars cilium_action=upgrade k8s.yml